 You can fund an account electronically through direct deposit or ACH transfer, wire transfer, or mobile deposit.
 Or you can send checks to: Northern Bank Direct 275 Mishawum Road Woburn, MA 01801 [Do not send cash.]

-There are no monthly maintenance fees to worry about but don’t let the $20 excessive transaction fee or $3 transfer fee get you.
+There are no monthly maintenance fees at all, but there is a $20 excessive transaction fee and a $3 transfer fee.

 You may make no more than six deposits into – or withdrawals from – this account in any given month or incur the $20 excessive transaction fee for each transaction after the sixth.